nuchida/arib-ttc-2018-02-02-demo/readme.txt

 receiver_settings.txt
 Line 1: Address and port of CSE
-Line 2: URL for the sender's web server (for subscription notifications)
+Line 2: URL for the receiver's web server (for subscription notifications)